hipe/tmx/test_support/doc/issues/004-the-quickie-narrative.md

-## :#storypoint-465 (method)
+## the CLI client as it pertains to rendering :#storypoint-465

 this is kind of derky mostly because we jump through hoops to accomplish two
-behaviors: 1) render the name of the example in the right color, yet do that before you render the constituent test(s) inside it that made it fail 2) don't render surrounding context description names for nodes in the tree that you skipped.. (and it's the weirdest way to do a collection of "view templates" that i've ever seen/done.)
+behaviors: 1) render the name of the example in the right color, yet do that before you render the constituent test(s) inside it that made it fail 2) don't render surrounding context description names for nodes in the tree that you skipped..